ConnectionMaster/web.eyeo.com/includes/jobs/why.md

 <? include jobs/why-gallery ?>

-**We don’t get bored here at Eyeo, but you don’t have to live here to work here**
+**We don’t get bored here at eyeo, but you don’t have to live here to work here**

 The English writer Samuel Johnson once said that, “When a man is tired of London, he is tired of life.”
 We’d say the same about Cologne and Berlin.
 Not all of us are from here; in all, our <? include size-of-team ?> people represent 24 countries, and we haven’t yet found a way to get bored — at work or after.